WeibelLab/hxi-website/content/faq/join-us/index.md

 **Research**: As a lab we usually have a number of research projects funded by government agencies such as the National Science Foundation, the National Institutes of Health, by industrial partners, or by non-profit research organizations, and Ph.D. students are typically responsible for one or more objectives towards these projects.
 We also strive to secure individual research fellowship for Ph.D. students either theough government funding, or industry funding, to increase the independency from project-based funding for the Ph.D. student's research.

-**Teaching**: UCSD Ph.D. students are typically require to teach at least one or two quarters throughout their Ph.D. (different departments have different rules).
+**Teaching**: UCSD Ph.D. students are typically required to teach at least one or two quarters throughout their Ph.D. (different departments have different rules).
 The HXI lab offers a number of classess across Computer Science and Design, and Ph.D. students will be regularly involved in these activities.

 If you are interested in joining the HXI lab as a Ph.D. students **and** the lab is looking for Prospective students for the following academic year, you should [get in contact with Prof. Weibel](/faq/contact), or any of his current Ph.D. students or Postdocs at least one year before joining, ideally in the summer before applying to the Ph.D. program.